 About the American Stroke Association

-The American Stroke Association is a relentless force for a healthier world with fewer strokes — the No. 2 cause of death worldwide and a leading cause of disability.
+Stroke is the No. 2 cause of death worldwide and a leading cause of disability.
+The American Stroke Association is a relentless force for a healthier world with fewer strokes.
 As champions for health equity, we commit to:

-- Identify and remove barriers to health care access and quality.
+- identifying and removing barriers for health care access and quality

 To be a relentless force for a world of longer, healthier lives.

 Top 10 Leading Causes of Death Globally